Budapest is low-key one of my favorite cities in Europe!

-Daily trains operate in and out of Budapest Central Station, connecting Budapest from other major countries in Europe such as Austria, Czech, Slovakia and Romania, to name a few.
+Daily trains operate in and out of Budapest Central Station, connecting Budapest to other major countries in Europe such as Austria, Czech, Slovakia, and Romania, to name a few.

-There are many different passes available which give you access to the majority of trains, buses and boats within 31 countries in Europe!
+There are many different passes available that give you access to the majority of trains, buses, and boats within 31 countries in Europe!